Nevada Sexting Laws: Legal Consequences and Penalties

 - Fines or restitution.

-Crucially, a minor adjudicated as a CHINS does not have a criminal record for this offense and is not required to register as a sex offender.
+A minor adjudicated as a CHINS does not receive a criminal record for this offense and is not required to register as a sex offender.

 - Commits a second or subsequent offense of sending an image of themselves.

-- Commits any offense of sending/distributing an image of another minor (even the first time).
+- Commits any offense of sending or distributing an image of another minor (even the first time).

 In these cases, the minor commits a delinquent act.
-This is the juvenile court equivalent of a misdemeanor crime.
+This is the juvenile court equivalent of a misdemeanor.
 The court may order:

 - Detention in a juvenile facility for up to 6 months.